xiaojielei/tp/docs/UserGuide.md

 The Summary component includes built-in validation to ensure financial data integrity:
 - All amounts (income, expenses, savings) must be positive numbers
 - You cannot remove more income than your current total
-- You cannot add expenses that would result in negative available funds
+- You cannot add expenses or remove income that would result in negative available funds
-- You cannot remove more expenses or savings than currently recorded
+- You cannot remove more income, expenses or savings than currently recorded

 #### Financial Calculations